sa-ne/demo-ansible-cloud/rhv/README.md

 #### Example Inventory File (ipam-inventory)

-An example of a working inventory file for use with the ipam-inventory role is included below:
+An example of a working inventory file for use with the ipam-inventory role is included below (note the use of ip, gateway, mask and nameserver variables):

 ```yaml
 ---